 Extracts

-Please visit "Baking Supplies Checklist and Tips" post, which gives you a free checklist for baking and other tips.
+Please visit the "Baking Supplies Checklist and Tips" post, which gives you a free baking supplies checklist (Affiliate Link).

-But don't forget the baking tools.
+But don't forget the baking tools (Affiliate Link).
 These items can be stored in or near this area.

 Below are some of the tools that you may not use often.
 They can easily be stored somewhere else.